What is Mobile Messaging and How Your Business Can Benefit From It

 Good candidates for automated messages include new account creation, order confirmation, and feedback requests once orders have been delivered.

-12. Leverage urgency
+12. Leverage Urgency

 Whenever you send a promotional message via SMS, it's important to create a sense of urgency to inspire action.